samuel-jimenez/GramEditor/docs/src/git.md

 ### Managing Stashes

-Tehanu provides a comprehensive stash picker accessible via {#action git::ViewStash}.
+Gram provides a comprehensive stash picker accessible via {#action git::ViewStash}.
 From the stash picker, you can:

 - **View stash list**: Browse all your saved stashes with their descriptions and timestamps
 - **Open diffs**: See exactly what changes are stored in each stash